 Shenton Group CHP Specialists

 Shenton Group is the market leader in the supply, installation and maintenance of CHP units and the sole distributor of the TEDOM Combined Heat & Power range.
 Our level of expertise allows us to advise and oversee the whole CHP process for your organisation, from concept to delivery and ongoing maintenance.
+Speak to us about CHP benefits and get insight into whether it is a suitable solution for your organisation.

 Get in contact today.
 We can help you obtain CHPQA certification and you can enjoy the full benefits of your CHP scheme.